 ICANN’s mission of public trust is extraordinarily important.
 It is disappointing, however, that the SSR Plan does not more clearly reflect this public trust responsibility in the area of effective contractual compliance.
 The failure to effectively enforce contractual obligations among existing contracted parties calls into question ICANN’s ability to effectively enforce new contracts.
 To the extent that the SSR Plan’s use of words such as “collaborate”, “enable,” and “facilitate” suggest ICANN’s intention to distance itself from its contractual compliance obligations, such an intention is also troubling.

 A tremendous amount of effort has been devoted into recommendations to address security and stability issues related to the new gTLD proposal.
-Unfortunately, ICANN displays a lack of commitment to this effort by only addressing these efforts as “optional” and dismissing the need to endorse these efforts.
 The introduction of new gTLDs and -- more specifically, the predicted increase in contracts and contracted parties -- magnifies existing concerns about ICANN’s ability to ensure contractual compliance.
 This does not bode well for assuring BC members of ICANN’s ability to conduct compliance enforcement activities effectively.

 11. Studies or informed opinion related to large-scale risks that can alter the environment of the DNS, and indicators, metrics or harbingers of such risks, including models/frameworks to measure Security, Stability and Resilience of the DNS as a system.

-As noted in previous sections in this paper, ICANN should consult closely with the member members of the law enforcement, technical security community, and BC individual members to identify DNS risk vectors and the appropriate metrics for measuring the threat landscape.
+As noted in previous sections in this paper, ICANN should more actively recruit and engage with law enforcement, the technical security community, and BC individual members to identify DNS risk vectors and the appropriate metrics for measuring the threat landscape.

 Constituency Support: